-In accordance with the Credit and Operating Support Agreement dated March 26, 1996, the Company will reimburse Nantucket Electric an amount equal to the difference between Nantucket Electric's actual net income for the year and the net income necessary for Nantucket Electric to earn its DPU-approved ROE for the year, which is currently 9.35%.
-This reimbursement represents additional revenue to Nantucket Electric and expense to the Company.
-If Nantucket Electric's actual ROE for the year exceeds its allowed ROE, there is no reimbursement.
-For the years ended March 31, 2025, 2024, and 2023, the Company reimbursed Nantucket Electric \$6.9 million, \$8.7 million, and \$7.4 million, respectively.
+In accordance with the Credit and Operating Support Agreement dated March 26, 1996, Massachusetts Electric will reimburse the Company an amount equal to the difference between the Company's actual net income for the year and the net income necessary for the Company to earn its DPU approved ROE for the fiscal year, currently 9.35%.
+This reimbursement shall constitute additional revenue to the Company and expense to Massachusetts Electric.
+The Company is entitled to retain any return in excess of 9.35%.
+For the years ended March 31, 2025 and 2024, Massachusetts Electric reimbursed the Company \$6.9 million and \$8.7 million, respectively.